Yeghro/YEGHRO_NostrLogin/README.md

 * Profile synchronization from Nostr metadata
 * Configurable Nostr relay settings

-## Installation
+== Installation ==

-1. Upload the `nostr-login` folder to the `/wp-content/plugins/` directory
+1. Upload `nostr-login` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu
-3. Configure the plugin settings under 'Settings' > 'Nostr Login'
+3. Go to Settings > Nostr Login to configure relay settings

-## Frequently Asked Questions
+== Frequently Asked Questions ==

-### What is Nostr?
+= What is Nostr? =

-Nostr (Notes and Other Stuff Transmitted by Relays) is a decentralized protocol that enables global, censorship-resistant social media.
+Nostr is a decentralized protocol enabling censorship-resistant social networking and authentication.

-### Is it safe to use my Nostr private key to log in?
+= Is it safe to use my Nostr keys? =

-While the plugin is designed with security in mind, it's generally recommended to use a Nostr-compatible browser extension for the most secure experience.
-The plugin supports this method of authentication.
+We recommend using a NIP-07 compatible browser extension like Alby or nos2x for the safest experience.

-### Can I use this plugin alongside traditional WordPress login?
+== Can I use this plugin alongside traditional WordPress login? ==

 Yes, the plugin adds Nostr login as an additional option without removing the traditional WordPress login method.